To Seek and to Save

 A Sermon on 1 Corinthians 1:31Read more

-Christianity is always contemporary, since Christians live in this world too!
+Christianity is always contemporary since Christians live in this world too.
 What differentiates the Christian?
-Man has mastered many things in this life, but he cannot master the lust in his own life and mind – all are failures, none are righteous.
-Man proclaims what he is by what he glories in.
-Listen to Dr. Martyn Lloyd-Jones as he preaches on 1 Corinthians 1:31 after the first man has gone into space.
-Hear about the boasting of man over the course of history.
+People have mastered many things in this life, but they cannot master the lust in their own life and mind – all are failures, none are righteous.
+People proclaim what they are by what they glory in.
+Dr. Martyn Lloyd-Jones preached this sermon on 1 Corinthians 1:31 titled “To Seek and to Save” after the first man had gone into space.
+One can hear the boasting of humanity over the course of history.
 What does the Christian glory in?
-Christianity is not just an intellectual knowledge, it is an actual boasting in the Lord.
-Learn that to glory in any man is merely self-worship.
-There cannot be two things glorified, to glory in one is to crucify another – God and self cannot both be exalted.
-There is nothing special about man himself, but there is every reason to glory in Jesus Christ alone – He is not an ordinary man.
+Christianity is not just an intellectual knowledge; it is an actual boasting in the Lord.
+Learn that to glory in any person is merely self-worship.
+There cannot be two things glorified because to glory in one is to crucify another – God and self cannot both be exalted.
+There is nothing special about a person in themselves, but there is every reason to glory in Jesus Christ alone – He is not an ordinary man.
 The world is as it is because it is not glorying in Christ.
-Man comes from earth and goes to heaven, Christ was sent from heaven and came to earth.
-Learn of the purpose of His coming and rejoice in Christianity's message.
-He that glories, let him glory in the Lord!
+People come from earth and go to heaven; Christ was sent from heaven and came to earth.
+Learn of the purpose of His coming and rejoice in Christianity’s message.

 Additional Scripture Translations

 1 Corinthians 1:31, New American Standard Bible (NASB)

 31so that, just as it is written: “Let the one who boasts, boast in the Lord.”

 1 Corinthians 1:31, King James Version (KJV)

 31That, according as it is written, He that glorieth, let him glory in the Lord.

 About Dr. Martyn Lloyd-Jones